Data Representation

 How Data Representation Connects to Other Ideas

-To understand data representation, you should first be comfortable with data collection.
+To understand data representation, you should first be comfortable with data collection and tally chart.
 Once you have a solid grasp of data representation, you can move on to bar graph, line graph and pictograph.

 Want the Full Guide?